V4Fire/Client/docs/tests/README.md

   });
 ```

-## Run test
+## Run a test

-Now that we have added the first spec, we can run the test and check that everything is working correctly.
+Now that we have added the first spec, we can test and check that everything is working correctly.

 ```bash
 npx gulp test:component --test-entry base/b-component/test